Professional Actor Training Programme

 Techniques to inspire the imagination are placed at the heart of the work; students will aim to create acting that is believable, engaging and sustainable in either a theatre or film context.

-The goal of this module is to instil in students a capacity for inspired acting based on a reliable technique, giving them concrete, definite steps towards the creation of convincing characterisation.
+The goal of this project is to instil in students a capacity for inspired acting based on a reliable technique, giving them concrete, definite steps towards the creation of convincing characterisation.
 The aim is to heighten within the students a sensitivity for the riches of inner life, and enable them to express accurately this inner life with increasing ease.

 Improvisation contributes to the development of listening and communicating, as well as individual and group problem solving.
 In the context of improvisation, characters and situations develop organically and rely on each person being present and open to a range of response.

-It should be noted, that while improvisation as a performance mode often seeks to prioritise laughter provocation in an audience, this module studiously retains a focus on improvisation in the studio as an essential strategy for creative exploration on one hand and augmenting all aspects of the individual’s instrument on the other.
+It should be noted, that while improvisation as a performance mode often seeks to prioritise laughter provocation in an audience, this module retains a focus on improvisation in the studio as an essential strategy for creative exploration on one hand and augmenting all aspects of the individual’s instrument on the other.

 This module aims to introduce students to the practice and ethos of an approach to Clown, rooted in the Mask of Four Temperaments and the Mask of Red Nose.
 The approach serves as a personal excavation and public opening out for self-expression as well as a technique for an actor’s centring and growth, a search for insight into the universal through the individual vessel.
-While drawing on the breadth of thought and practice in historic manifestations of the clown it is imperative these traditions are seen and practiced through a modern lens that is inclusive, diverse and gender sensitive.
+While drawing on the breadth of thought and practice in historic manifestations of the clown it is imperative these traditions are seen and practised through a modern lens that is inclusive, diverse and gender sensitive.

 This module introduces students to technical and pragmatic aspects of theatre production, including producing and directing, for the purpose of building an awareness of the actor’s role and responsibilities in stagecraft.
 It looks at various positions in the theatremaking constellation, from Stage Manager to Director, Producer, Company Management and House Management.
 It also explores modes of theatrical staging, such as proscenium, thrust, end stage, theatre-in-the-round, and others, as well as conceptual approaches such as site-specific and interactive theatre.
 Introduction is also given to conventions for talking about staging in the rehearsal room.

-The aim of this module is to improve the student’s core acting skills, through the medium of song, to continue to develop individual singing and general vocal technique, and to further develop the student’s singing skill and confidence, both solo and ensemble.
+The aim of this module is to improve the student’s core acting skills, through the heightened medium of song, to continue to develop individual singing and general vocal technique, and to further develop the student’s singing skill and confidence, both solo and ensemble.

 The Movement module in Year 1 is designed as an introduction to the interplay between anatomy, movement theories and performance qualities.
 Through exploration of physical techniques, improvisation and movement composition, students will be exposed to a fundamental approach to using the body as a responsive and expressive instrument.